Houla massacre: Syrian government and Rainer Hermann account

 The Frankfurter Allgemeine Zeitungs account received attention in the international press, but is not supported by eyewitness testimony from other sources, including Channel 4 and the BBC, and was originally rejected by a report in Der Spiegel based upon interviews with Houla residents.
-However journalists from Der Spiegel went back to Houla in December, 2012, and were able to confirm the massacre was conducted by the shabiha.
+Journalists from Der Spiegel went back to Houla in December, 2012, and were able to confirm the massacre was conducted by the shabiha.

 The United Nations investigation report, released on 15 August 2012, specifically contested the alternative accounts provided by the Frankfurter Allgmeine Zeitung, stating that the paper had interviewed two witnesses also quoted in the Syrian government's report.
 In a speech in September 2012, U.N.
 High Commissioner for Human Rights Navi Pillay didn't directly accuse Syria of responsibility, but noted that government forces played a role in the Houla massacre.

 Aftermath

 On the day of the attacks, U.N.
 Secretary-General Ban Ki-moon condemned the Syrian government's "unacceptable levels of violence and abuses", including use of heavy weapons on civilian populations, before the U.N.
 Security Council.
 U.N. observers visited the al-Houla on the day after the massacre, viewing the bodies of the dead in a morgue.
 They confirmed that at least 90 civilians were killed, including at least 32 children.
 Robert Mood, the U.N. mission head, described the killings as "indiscriminate and unforgivable" and said that U.N. observers could confirm "the use of small arms, machine gun[s], artillery and tanks".
 The U.N. report on the killings in the days following the massacre strongly implied that forces loyal to President Bashar al-Assad were responsible for the slaughter, demanding "that the Syrian Government immediately cease the use of heavy weapons in population centers."

 Several towns held rallies to protest the killings.
 In a Damascus neighborhood women were filmed carrying papers that read "Banish the U.N. tourists" and "The Syrian regime kills us under supervision of the U.N. observers".
 The Free Syrian Army stated that it could no longer honor the ceasefire if the safety of civilians was not guaranteed, and that the peace plan negotiated by Kofi Annan was "dead".
 Members of the group stated their intent to retaliate against government forces.

 On May 27, 2012, France, Germany, Great Britain and the U.S. proposed a collective statement at the U.N. condemning the Syrian government in "blistering" language, accusing it of using tank shells and artillery on a civilian population.
 However, Russia blocked the statement's adoption.
 Kuwait called for an emergency meeting of the Arab League to discuss the attacks.
 Later in the day, the fifteen nations that comprise U.N.
 Security Council unanimously condemned the Assad government for its role in the attack, though the language avoided direct blame for the deaths.

 On the same day, opposition activists claimed that the Syrian government renewed shelling of Houla, and set up snipers in the area in an apparent attempt to prevent any more civilians from speaking with observers.